-The various administrators can use the following tools to design and configure the Identity Manager User Application.
+The various administrators can use the following tools to design and configure the Identity Applications.

-Table 2-1 Tools for Designing and Configuring the User Application
+Table 3-1 Tools for Designing and Configuring the User Application

 Tool Purpose Designer for Identity Manager A powerful, graphical toolset for configuring and deploying Identity Manager.
 The following plug-ins are designed to help you configure the User Application: Directory Abstraction Layer editor: Lets you define the Identity Vault objects for your User Application.
 Provisioning Request Definition editor: Lets you create workflows for provisioning request definitions.
 Also allows you to customize the forms by which users make and approve requests and email templates.
-Provisioning view: Lets you import, export, deploy, and migrate directory abstraction layer and provisioning requests to the User Application driver.
+User Application driverProvisioning view: Lets you import, export, deploy, and migrate directory abstraction layer and provisioning requests to the .
 Role editor: Lets you create and configure roles for use within the User Application.
 Resource editor: Lets you create and configure resources for use within the User Application.
-For more information, see the Identity Manager User Application Design Guide . iManager A Web-based administration console.
+For more information, see the NetIQ Identity Manager - Administrator's Guide to Designing the Identity Applications.

+Tool Purpose iManager A Web-based administration console.
 The following plug-ins are designed to help you configure and administer the User Application: Provisioning Request Configuration plug-in: Provides a read-only view of provisioning request definitions d through Designer and allows you to mark them active or inactive.
-Workflow Administration plug-in: Provides a browser-base interface that lets you view the status of workflow processes, reassign activities within a workflow, or terminate a workflow in the event that it is stopped and cannot be restarted.
+Workflow Administration plug-in: Provides a browser- based interface that lets you view the status of workflow processes, reassign activities within a workflow, or terminate a workflow in the event that it is stopped and cannot be restarted.
 Provisioning Team plug-in: Not supported with this release of the Roles Based Provisioning Module.
 The Team Configuration user interface on the Administration of the User Application replaces this iManager tool.
 Provisioning Team Request plug-in: Not supported with this release of the Roles Based Provisioning Module.
 The Team Configuration user interface on the Administration of the User Application replaces this iManager tool.
-For more information, see Part V, "Configuring and Managing Provisioning Workflows," on page 217 User Application Administration tab A Web-based administration console that allows you to configure, manage, and customize the User Application.
-For more information, see Part IV, "Administering the User Application," on page 147.
+For more information, see Part V, "Configuring and Managing Provisioning Workflows," on page 281 Identity Manager Dashboard A Web-based administration console that allows you to configure, manage, and customize the identity applications.
+Administration: Allows you to create roles, resources, SoD, Permission Reconciliation settings.
+For more information, see Part III, "Identity Applications Administration," on page 167.
+Settings: Customize and configure client and helpdesk settings.
+Also, enable dashboard widgets to your users.
+For more information, see "Configuring Client Settings Mode" on page 150.

-3 Understanding the Back-end Functions for the Identity Applications
+Understanding the Back-end Functions for the Identity Applications